 Please note that there will be no refunds issued once the probationary period ends.

-For more specific information, please contact the Admissions Team above sending an email to email@example.com or call (250) 352.6919
+For more specific information, please contact the Community Development Director by sending an email to email@example.com or call (250) 352.6919